LordPorkchop/LordPorkchop/README.md

 - 👋 Hi, I’m @LordPorkchop
 - 👀 I’m interested in Python Programming & Cyber Security, Kerbal Space Program
-- 🌱 I’m currently learning JavaScript & C++
+- 🌱 I’m currently learning JavaScript

 <!---
 LordPorkchop/LordPorkchop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.